-The first two bullets above seem obvious, but it is not uncommon for these urgently needed facilities to be badly damaged by the event, and yet continue unwittingly to be used.
-If the SAP evaluators find that these buildings have been rendered Unsafe, the operations that are normally managed from them will need to be relocated elsewhere.
+The first two bullets above seem obvious, but it is not unusual for these facilities to be badly damaged and still continue to be in use.
+If the SAP evaluators find that these buildings have been rendered Unsafe, their operations will need to be moved elsewhere.

 Many school districts may have an MOU with the Red Cross for use of their gymnasium or other facility as a shelter.
-These buildings need to be cleared for use before they can be reasonably opened as a public shelter.
-The same holds true for other public buildings that are planned for shelter use.
-Effective planning would capture the location of these facilities for early clearance.
+These buildings need to be cleared for safe use before they can be opened as a public shelter.
+The same is true for other public buildings that are planned for shelter use.
+Effective planning would locate these facilities for early safety assessment.

 Obtaining basic supplies such as water, food, diapers, first aid supplies, medicine, plywood, and nails may be extremely difficult after a disaster.
-A simple way to overcome this is to have pharmacies, grocery stores, and hardware stores cleared early for use if they can be.
-Again, a list of such stores in the community can be used to send out targeted SAP teams to conduct safety assessments of them on a priority basis.
+A simple way to overcome this is to have pharmacies, grocery stores, and hardware stores cleared for use if they can be opened.
+SAP teams can be sent early on to these stores for evaluate them.

-Hospitals will generally be assessed for use by the California Office of Statewide Health Planning and Development (OSHPD), or through Building Occupancy Resumption Programs (BORPs) that are established between owners and private structural engineering firms.
+Hospitals will generally be assessed for use by the California Department of Health Care Access and Information (HCAI).

-Water and wastewater treatment plants are essential in order to keep potable water available and to reduce the risk of cholera and other water-borne illnesses.
-These need to be reviewed for usability as soon as possible after an event so necessary repairs can commence at once, or so alternative resources can be established.
+Water and wastewater treatment plants are essential in order to keep potable water available, and to reduce the risk of cholera and other water-borne illnesses.
+These need to be reviewed for usability as soon as possible after an event so necessary repairs can start at once, or so alternative resources can be established.

-2.2.7 Identify Buildings at Risk
+2.2.7 - Identify Buildings at Risk

-It is very useful for the jurisdiction to pre-identify those buildings that are most at risk from a given event.
-This can provide an awareness of the degree of risk in the community, and help with targeting certain areas for review for cordoning or barricading, if warranted.
-It can also help with identifying prospects for mitigation.
+It is important for the jurisdiction to pre-identify the buildings that are most at risk from a given event.
+This can provide an awareness of the degree of risk in the community, and help with targeting certain areas for cordoning or barricading, if warranted.
+It can also help with identifying potential mitigation projects.

-For flood events, those buildings that are sited in flood plains would be at high risk.
-Buildings in tsunami inundation zones or dam inundation zones would face peril from those events.
-For earthquake events, the following buildings or situations would be considered 'at risk:'
+Those buildings that are situated in flood plains are at high risk for flood events.
+Buildings in tsunami inundation zones or dam inundation zones will face peril from those events.
+For earthquakes, the following buildings would be considered 'at risk':

 - Unreinforced masonry buildings

 - Historic buildings

 - Non-ductile concrete buildings

 - Concrete tilt-up buildings

-- Weak story (or 'soft-story') buildings
+- Soft-story buildings

 - Mobile homes

 - Buildings containing hazardous materials

 - Buildings in liquefaction zones

 Currently in California, there are thousands of unreinforced masonry buildings (URMs).
-A good number of these have had at least some seismic upgrade, by bracing parapet walls and tying the walls to the roof diaphragms with steel tie rods.
+Many have had at least some seismic upgrade, by bracing parapet walls and tying the walls to the roof diaphragms with steel tie rods.
 Others may have had a more complete seismic retrofit.
 These may come through their next earthquake without collapsing.
-Those URMs without such mitigations comprise a serious threat to their occupants and neighbors in an earthquake.
+URMs without such mitigations are a serious threat to their occupants and neighbors in an earthquake.

-Historic buildings built before 1927 in California were built using craftsman skills and principles, without the benefit of a uniform building code.
+Historic buildings built before 1927 in California were built using craftsman skills and principles without the benefit of a uniform building code.
 Many of these are now very vulnerable.
-Some historic buildings have been seismically retrofitted, and so are better prepared for the next earthquake.
+Some historic buildings were seismically retrofitted, and so will be better prepared for the next earthquake.
 Examples of these include Los Angeles City Hall, Oakland City Hall, and San Francisco City Hall, which all have seismic base isolation as part of their retrofit scheme.

 Concrete buildings built before 1972 are likely non-ductile in design, meaning that they will perform in a brittle fashion in response to earthquakes rather than in a flexible, or ductile, fashion.
-Even among these, the more dangerous buildings are those with weak, thin columns and strong beams or inadequate walls.
+Even among these, the more dangerous buildings are those with weak columns and strong beams or inadequate walls.
 Jurisdiction engineering staff can assist with identifying which buildings in the jurisdiction fit these descriptions.
 The Concrete Coalition (www.concretecoalition.org) is a good source of assistance also.